Second-Order Assortative Mixing in Social Networks: Seeking Possible Explanations

-The strong correlation scores associated with second-order assortative mixing could simply be due to the increased extent of neighbourhood (from distance of one hop to two hops), i.e.~a node always has more second-order neighbours than first-order neighbours.
-To exclude this possibility we also examined the $X$th-order assortative coefficients, ${\cal R}_{max}$ and ${\cal R}_{avg}$, which are calculated using the maximum or average degree within the neighbourhood of no more than $X$ hops from each end of a link.
-We observed that for {\em all} networks under study, the values of the 3rd-order coefficients were smaller than the 2nd-order coefficients.
-This shows the second-order assortative mixing is not caused by increased neighbourhood (alone).
-Of course, if the neighbourhood continues to increase, eventually the coefficients will increase and tend to one.
+One may wonder whether the strong correlation scores associated with second-order assortative mixing could simply be due to the increased neighbourhood (from distance of one hop to two hops), as a node always has more second-order neighbours than first-order neighbours.
+To exclude this possibility we also examined the $X$th-order assortative coefficients, ${\cal R}_{max}$ and ${\cal R}_{avg}$, which are calculated using the maximum or average degree within the neighbourhood of up to $X$ hops from each end node of a link.
+Of course, if the neighbourhood continues to increase, we observed that eventually the coefficients would increase and approach to one.
 This is to be expected since eventually, the neighbourhood encompasses the entire network.

+However, we observed that for {\em all} networks under study, the values of the third-order coefficients were actually smaller than the 2nd-order coefficients.
+This suggest that the second-order assortative mixing cannot be explained by increased neighbourhood.

+The fact that the third-order coefficients are smaller than the second-order coefficients has rich meanings.
+For technology networks, consider the Internet, where a network service provider only cares about the prominence of a customer (disassortative first-order mixing), it does not know and care about who else the customer has linked with (neutral second-order mixing), and care even less about those one step further away.
+For social networks, one tends to match its collaborator's prominence (first-order assortative mixing) and the prominence of the collaborator's contacts (stronger second-order assortative mixing), but it does not know or care about contacts of the collaborator's contacts whom the collaborator does not know directly.
+In other words, the value of social prominence vanishes rapidly after the second-order.